-The enabling of output (OUT1:5) is dependent on CHx signal.
+The enabling of output (OUT1:4) is dependent on CHx signal.

-6.1.3.1.1 Overcurrent control programming
+6.1.3.1.1 Overcurrent Control Programming

-A set of overcurrent control programming functions is implemented to provide a flexible and robust system behavior:
+A set of overcurrent control programming functions are implemented to provide a flexible and robust system behavior: HID ballast profile (NO\HID).
+A smart overcurrent window control strategy is implemented to turn-on an HID ballast, even in the case of a long power on reset time.

-HID Ballast Profile (NO\HID).

-Note: This kind of load is not suitable for the 40xsF500 due to low values for its OCHI threshold, but offers the possibility to allow transient space in time for some specific LEDs modules.

-A smart overcurrent window control strategy is implemented to turn on a HID ballast, due to long power on reset times.

-When the output is in 100% PWM mode (including PWM clock failure in Normal mode and iINx = 1 in Fail mode), the clock for the OCHI2 time counter is divided by eight, when no load current is demanded from the output driver.
+When the output is in 100% PWM mode (including PWM clock failure in normal mode and iINx=1 in fail mode), the clock for the OCHI2 time counter is divided by eight, when no load current is demanded from the output driver.

-- the clock for the $t{OCHI2}$ counter is divided by eight when the OpenLoad signal is high (logic[1]), to accommodate the HID ballast being in power on reset mode - the clock for the $t{OCHI2}$ counter is connected directly to the window time counter when the OpenLoad signal is low (logic[0]), to accommodate the HID demanding load current from the output
+- the clock for the $t{OCHI2}$ counter is divided by eight when the openload signal is high (logic[1]), to accommodate the HID ballast while in power on reset mode - the clock for the $t{OCHI2}$ counter is connected directly to the window time counter when the openload signal is low (logic[0]), to accommodate the HID demanding load current from the output

-Figure 18.
+Figure 19.
 HID ballast overcurrent profile

-This feature extends the OCHI2 time depending on the status of the HID ballast and ensures to bypass even a long power on reset time of HID ballast.
+This feature extends the OCHI2 time, depending on the status of the HID ballast, and ensures to bypass even a long power on reset time of HID ballast.
 Nominal $t{OCHI2}$ duration is up to 64 ms (instead of 8.0 ms).

-This feature is automatically active at the beginning of smart overcurrent window, except for OCHI On Demand as described by the following.
+This feature is automatically active at the beginning of smart overcurrent window, except for OCHI on demand as described by the following.
 The functionality is controlled by the NO\HID1 and NO\HID0 bits inside the initialization #2 register.